darrenryuchen/magang-osis/README.md

-This is a website for the SMA IGS Camping Night event!
+This is a website for the SMA IGS OSIS MAGANG!